 The contents of this article are human-created.

-Give your cookies and baked goodies a healthier twist with this naturally coloured, Easy Homemade Icing.
+Give your cookies and baked goods a healthier twist with this easy, Naturally Coloured Homemade Icing.
 This icing only takes a minute to make, requires no eggs or aquafaba and is coloured with real food!

 How to Make Eggless Icing Without Aquafaba